akveo/react-native-ui-kitten/docs/src/articles/guides/getting-started.md

 npm run start:ios
 ```

 That's it!
-Move to the [next guide](guides/configure-navigation) to configure navigation in your App.
+By moving to the [next guide](guides/configure-navigation) you will learn how to configure navigation in React Native App.

 You can also learn more about starting React Native Apps by reading <a href="https://github.com/react-native-community/cli/blob/master/docs/commands.md#commands" target="_blank">React Native CLI documentation</a>.